florence/esterel-calculus/README.txt

         `skip.txt`: the set of forms in hiphop we cannot compiler to the redex language.
         `to-hiphop.rkt`: the actual redex to hiphop compiler.

-install-prefix: install locations for hiphop.js (and its dependencies bigloo scheme and hop), and Esterel V5 (not included here, as it is not public). install-prefix/bin can be used to install bigloo and hop. hiphop can be installed by initializing the git submodule.
+install-prefix: install locations for hiphop.js (and its dependencies, bigloo scheme and hop), and Esterel V5 (not included here, as it is not public). install-prefix/bin can be used to install bigloo and hop. hiphop can be installed by initializing the git submodule.
+See `install-prefix/README.txt` for more information.
- The README in this folder describes more.

 paper: Source for the paper.
-Must have Racket 7.0.

 `cos-model.rkt` : Implementation of the COS semantics in redex.

 `front-end.rkt`, `front-end-tests.rkt`, `front-end-tester.rkt`: A racket compiler from a parenthesised version of surface esterel to the redex implementaiton of kernel esterel.
 Used for running the hiphop tests.

 `agda-all.rkt: build harness for running all of the agda code.